Sacred Valley Tours With Moray and Salt Mines

 Orange Nation Peru

-For a while, this relatively new start-up company has been on my list of Inca Trail tour operators to consider.
+For a while, this relatively new start-up company has been on our list of Inca Trail tour operators to consider.
 The company focuses on quality treks and tours for those that are budget conscious.
 The company tour guides, porters and cooks have shares in the company, and earn a fair amount for their level of contributions.
 When you choose this company, you make a direct impact to all the lives of the people that make your adventure memorable.
 The company has also has plenty of excellent reviews on TripAdvisor.
-Definitely, one to consider.
+This is definitely, one to consider.

 Website: https://www.orange-nation.com